LGBT+ health evidence review

 • analogue to digital

-We are gathering insights through:
+We have been gathering insights through:

 • a literature review